View larger cover

 If you have any questions about the collection, please email the India Papers collection Curator.

 Highlight from the collection: Indian Hemp Drugs Commission report

 Controversy about cannabis use is not a modern phenomenon: in 1893 the British government charged the Indian Hemp Drugs Commission with examining the extent of the use and cultivation of 'ganja' in colonial India.
 The resulting eight-volume report is one of many fascinating items in the India Papers collection.

 James Mills, a prominent historian based at Strathclyde University, used the Library's collection in researching his book 'Cannabis Britannica: Empire, trade and prohibition' (Oxford University Press, 2003).
 He also wrote specifically about the photographs contained in the commission's report in an article which appeared in the spring 2004 edition of Folio.

-SAALG was formed in 1967, and consists of representatives of libraries, archives and other UK institutions with a degree of specialisation in South Asia studies.
+- South Asia Archive and Library Group (SAALG): Representatives of libraries, archives and other UK institutions with a degree of specialisation in South Asia studies.
 The group is concerned with the acquisition and use of books, manuscripts and archival materials, co-operative projects and developing knowledge of South Asia.
-It holds a twice-yearly conference.

-The website for Edinburgh University's 'Mutiny at the Margins' project has a special list of National Library resources relating to the Indian Uprising of 1857.
+- Mutiny at the Margins: Edinburgh University's 'Mutiny at the Margins' project has a special list of Library resources relating to the Indian Uprising of 1857.
 Visit the library and museum holdings page for details.